Howard Ronald Kaback

-Howard Ronald Kaback was an American biochemist, known for Kabackosomes, the cell-free membrane transport vesicles.
+Howard Ronald Kaback (June 5, 1936 – December 20, 2019) was an American biochemist, known for Kabackosomes, the cell-free membrane transport vesicles.
 He was the brother of Michael M. Kaback, pediatrician and human geneticist, who developed a screening program to detect and prevent Tay–Sachs disease, a rare and fatal genetic disorder most common in Ashkenazi Jews.

 Biography

 Kaback was born in Philadelphia, Pennsylvania.
 He earned his BS at Haverford College in 1958 and his MD at The Einstein College of Medicine in 1962.
 He interned at the Bronx Municipal Hospital Center in Pediatrics and did pre- and postdoctoral research at Einstein College in the laboratory of Adele B. Kostellow.
 In 1964 he moved to National Heart Institute to the laboratory of Earl R. Stadtman.

 In 1970, he joined the Roche Institute of Molecular biology in Nutley, NJ where he later became Head of Biochemistry.
 In 1989 he became an Investigator of the Howard Hughes Medical Institute and Professor of Physiology and Microbiology, Immunology & Molecular Genetics, as well as a member of the Molecular Biology Institute at the University of California Los Angeles.

+Kaback died on December 20, 2019, at the age of 83.